The storms of August: Biden’s devastating month stokes midterm fears among Democrats

 She added, “No president can prevent bad things from happening on their watch.
 The test of leadership is what you do when a bad thing happens.
 And I think the American people have seen him move quickly and consistently over the last couple of weeks.”

-Some party leaders are trying to quell worry about Biden's political standing with sharp warnings to the rank-and-file.
+Some party leaders are trying to quell worry about Biden's political standing with sharp warnings to the rank and file.

-“Stop bed-wetting and get back to work,” said Democratic Congressional Campaign Committee Chairman Sean Patrick Maloney (D-N.Y.), who predicted that the party would retain its House majority in the midterms.
+“Stop bed-wetting and get back to work,” said Democratic Congressional Campaign Committee Chairman Sean Maloney (D-N.Y.), who predicted the party would retain its House majority in the midterms.
 “We’re going to deliver results for the American people.”

-Still, Biden’s allies acknowledged that he is going through the toughest test of his presidency so far.
+Still, Biden’s allies acknowledged he is going through the toughest test of his presidency so far.
 After a relatively steady first six months on the job, the upheaval of August has thrust him onto entirely different terrain.

 “It’s like he’s gone through a big storm and he’s appearing in the midst of it on a stage,” said Rep. Andy Levin (D-Mich.).
 “So his hair is jostled and his suit is affected but he’s standing there steadfastly managing as best he can.”